marco-c/autowebcompat/README.md

-# AutoWebCompat - Project to automatically detect web compatibility issues
+# AutoWebCompat - Automatically detect web compatibility issues

 The aim of this project is creating a tool to automatically detect web compatibility issues without human intervention.